The Beatles Big Breakup Show, 50 years later

 I organized a Beatles festival, Beatlefest at the Brylee, which we played as the Beatlefest House Band, along with other invited bands in August 2015 and August 2016, the latter marking the 50th anniversary of the release of Revolver.

-In June 2017, Jonesey and Friends made a reappearance, presenting the 50th anniversary concert for Sgt Pepper's Lonely Hears Club, billed as the Pepperland House Band.
+In June 2017, Jonesey and Friends made a reappearance, presenting the 50th anniversary concert for Sgt Pepper's Lonely Hears Club at Greenfields Pub.
 This grouping included returning players Michel Coutier, Jim Devlin.
 Ivan Matte, Aaron Reid and Jonesey, plus Lindsay McLeod, Rick Woyiwada, the Harea String Quartet with Ezra Poplove and a horn section featuring Brian Boggs, Bruce Baker, Fred Otterman, Paul Adjeleian and Kaz Samuljo.

 Much the same group, with the addition of David Ranger, put on a full concert performance of Magical Mystery Tour at The Brass Monkey in December 2017, marking the 50th anniversary of the release of that album.